StudioJakeMedia

 Bishop Lee would eventually propose turning the back acre of the church property into a graveyard for people who could not afford a proper funeral.
 It was during this time that it was discovered that Lee had been double dipping into the church funds to fund a lavish lifestyle that he kept hidden.

-When the police came to the door, he had a stroke and died being buried in the graveyard.
+When the police came to the door, he had a stroke and died being buried in the graveyard, clutching his keys.

 One line took Mason by surprise… “the only grave in the cemetery.”